 - Heavy Cream – Full-fat heavy whipping cream will yield the richest, creamiest coconut custard.

-- Cornstarch – Thickens the custard without it becoming grainy.
+- Cornstarch – You’ll combine the cornstarch with the cream, which thickens the custard without making it grainy.

 To Make the Cream Cheese Frosting